KoichiHaradaEndor/HTTPServer/src/Documentation/Classes/Router.md

 ﻿# Router class

 This class is used to create a group of route definition.
-Then it will be attached to the HttpServer or the VirtualHost object.
+Then it can be attached to the HttpServer or the VirtualHost object.

 ## Extends